Even with the car industry motoring ahead in investment and creating jobs, manufacturing employment is barely higher than three years previously.

 The whim of the market will not rebalance the UK to a nation that makes things rather than consumes things.
 We need to unlock the £500 billion cash hoard that big corporations are sat on and release the skills of tomorrow by investing in apprenticeships and young people.

 The ministerial rhetoric also needs to be backed up with action.
 Why not take a leaf out of Germany and France’s book, support British industry and pursue a policy of ‘made in Britain, bought by Britain’?
 Or how about create a British industrial investment bank like our friends on the continent with the financial clout to invest in industry and infrastructure?

 £200 billion is spent by the government and public sector agencies each year on everything from planes and trains, to police cars, ambulances and fire engines, not to mention the beds and instruments used by the NHS.
 A recent Unite survey found that 72 per cent of all police vehicles were built outside the UK, a situation that would not be allowed to happen in France or Germany.

 This massive amount, more than the GDP of the Czech Republic, should be harnessed by the government and used strategically to create a balanced economy and boost growth, jobs and increase tax revenues.

 Yet the government sits on its hands and makes short-term decisions.
 Excusing the farce of the Bombardier Thameslink contract on a selective interpretation of European Union directives, it ignores its ability to ‘buy social’ and looks only for the cheapest option.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.